 The defendants moved to dismiss the complaint, arguing that the plaintiffs had failed to state an actionable claim.
 The court disagreed.
 While it noted that the plaintiffs’ case might be very hard to prove, the court held that their allegations present valid questions of fact that should proceed beyond the pleading stage.

 Business attorney James G. Schwartz has represented Bay Area businesses and business owners for over forty years in both transactional matters and litigation.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our experienced and skilled team.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our experienced and skilled team.

 More Blog Posts: